wimag/ctf/nullcon/README.md

 ```
 ### Solution

 We are given a server, that can encrypt everything, that doesn't contain word 'flag' in it.
-The only way to get the flag is to ask for it politely (e.g. submit properly ecrypted message `may i please have the flag`) it will return proper flag.
+The only way to get the flag is to ask for it politely (e.g. submit properly ecrypted message `may i please have the flag`), only then it will return proper flag.

 We can see, that AES is used CTR mode.
-Essentially, that means, that AES generates a `key`, and ciphertext is just a XOR of the said `key` and plaintext.
+That means, that AES generates a `key`, and plaintext is just a XORer with the said `key`.
 Therefore, we can easily manipulate ciphertext to modify the message: we can encrypt random message `rmsg` and then provide `encrypt(rmsg) XOR rmsg XOR "may i please have the flag"`.
-This would've been too easy, so we also have a `tag`, which is a function of ciphertext, and it's verified on every decription.
+However, this would've been too easy, so we encryption also generates a `tag`, which is a function of ciphertext, and it's verified on every decription.
 Let's see if we can break it:

 ```python
 H = AES.new(key, AES.MODE_ECB).encrypt(bytes(16))